Zoardedz/stemnotes/Biology/LO2.md

 a regulator of fluidity.
-Then you have the two phospholipid layers that are made of two heads and connected with fatty acid tails, the two heads are hydrophilic and the tails are hydrophobic (due to the tails being made of fatty acids.)
+Then you have the two phospholipid layers that are made of two heads and connected with fatty acid tails, the two heads are hydrophilic and the tails are hydrophobic (due to the tails being made of fatty acids.).
+The membrane is stabilized due to the hydrophobic reactions occuring.
 Proteins are the second most abundant element, they serve as channels to manage materials in or out the cell.
 And you have carbohydrates bound from the outside, either with a lipid forming